UoB-COMSM0166/2025-group-8/README.md

 ### Introduction

-*Iron Rebellion* is a 2D platform-jumping game that revives the nostalgic appeal of classic platformers while introducing modern design principles to enhance gameplay experience.
+*Iron Rebellion* is a 2D platform jumping game that revives the nostalgic appeal of classic platformers while introducing modern design principles to enhance gameplay experience.
 Designed as a narrative-driven adventure, the game blends quick reflex-based mechanics with puzzle-solving elements to engage players of all skill levels.

 The visual design adopts a minimalist pixel-art style, maintaining simplicity while delivering deep gameplay.
 This approach ensures the game is accessible to both seasoned gamers and newcomers, capturing the spirit of retro gaming while offering modern features like adjustable difficulty and intelligent enemy AI.